Overview: Paris in 48 Hours

 Le Louvre: This was probably the best tour we’ve ever taken.
 Again, it was through City Wonders, and it was a semi private tour.
 We started in the Crypts where we saw remains of the original palace, in their original location.
 Our guide was great at navigating through the crowds and making sure we got a front and center view to each piece of art.
 The ceilings were amazing to look up at, and the Mona Lisa was as disappointing, small and as busy we had heard.

 Food & Drink

-We were rushed in the morning to make it to our tour on time, and stopped in quickly for a breakfast sandwich.
+There was a rush in the morning to make it to our tour on time, and we stopped in quickly for a breakfast sandwich.
 Starbucks in Paris is highly similar to Starbucks in North America.

 This riverside restaurant was between Notre Dame and The Louvre, and made sense as we were walking from one to the other.
 While Adrian had a great French onion soup I chose to try a cheese platter.
 All the cheese was so strong that I could not stomach much of it.

 We returned to the same burger joint on our second evening, and had the exact same food except that we chose a different wine.
 Great place if you’re looking for awesome burgers and wine.